-I feel as though we step through the looking glass every day in our ever-changing world.
+I feel as though we step through the looking glass almost every day in our ever-changing world.
 Global events turn life upside down for some, right side up for others.

-Seven years ago, I asked myself what truly lit me up inside during my years in the corporate world.
+Ten years ago, I asked myself what truly lit me up inside during my years in the corporate world.
 I had flashbacks of challenging projects and collaboration, hard work and laughter, late night crises turned into high fives.
 I recalled struggles that turned into adventures.

 At the core of my reflections, the memories that really made me feel alive were those when I was alert and focused, fostering progress and disrupting the status quo.
 These were times when I rebelled instead of unquestioningly doing what I was told.
 I asked lots of questions.
 I recall opportunities to mentor, coach and lead teams on pioneering projects.
 Projects that challenged us yet helped us and our organizations learn and grow.

 George Henry Lewes, English philosopher and critic of literature and theatre said: “Originality is independence, not rebellion; it is sincerity, not antagonism.”

 The occasions spent being original through challenging the status quo and finding better ways to get stuff done, were the times that had me and my team grow the most.

 I also recall the drama.
 I felt the heart-ache when there was push-back, when relationships soured, when stressors hijacked our humanity.

 I found human connection missing at the hardest and darkest times in my career.
 I experienced noisy, cluttered and ambiguous conversations.
 I experienced processes, procedures, rules, policies that worked in the past, yet were clearly out-dated.
 I experienced complacency and inertia that rubbed painfully on my sensibilities for progress.

 At times, I rebelled and helped shape new processes, better ways to develop, relate and lead.
 Other times, I felt ineffectual and watched with horror.
 Not always, yet often enough.